Building Terminology Translator

 B

-Balloon Framing– An old time method of using very long studs in two story buildings.
-Outlawed due to fire hazard, we rarely see this technique but it is out there.
+Balloon Framing is an old-fashioned method of using very long studs in two-story buildings.
+Outlawed due to fire hazards, it is rarely seen, but it is out there.

 Baluster– The posts or spindles that create a railing or balustrade.

-Batten- A thin solid board often used to cover where larger boards meet.
-Can be horizontal or vertical and is often used in siding applications.
-Board-and -batten siding.
-Also used behind siding in a rain screen application.
+Batten- A thin solid board often covers where larger boards meet.
+It can be horizontal or vertical and is often used in siding applications.
+Board-and-batten siding.
+It is also used behind siding in a rainscreen application.

-Baseboards – The Trim at the bottom of a wall where it meets the floor.
+Baseboards – The trim is at the bottom of a wall where it meets the floor.

 Blocking – Small wood pieces to brace framing members or to provide a nailing base for Sheetrock.

-Bonus Room – This is a pop out to a roof or addition to a garage.
-It is an area that is carved out of a gable roof that allows for more ceiling height.
-We often add them to a truss system because it is essentially free extra room.
+Bonus Room—This is a pop-out to a roof or addition to a garage.
+It is an area carved out of a gable roof that allows for more ceiling height.
+We often add them to a truss system because they are essentially free extra rooms.

 Brickmould – This is the trim material commonly used on the outside of an exterior door.
-It is attached to the door jam and makes a nice reveal as well as covers siding next to the door jam.
+It is attached to the door jam and makes a nice reveal and covers siding next to the door jam.

-Bull Nose– When used in context, means rounded corners usually done in metal and makes for a nice eased edge on drywall corners.
+Bull Nose—When used in context, bull nose means rounded corners usually done in metal, which makes for a nice eased edge on drywall corners.

 C